 The key takeaways regarding how much drivers are currently paying in gas prices include:

-- Current gas prices are now at a seven-year high, largely due to the impact from hurricanes Ida and Nicholas.
+- Current gas prices are now at a seven-year high, largely due to sanctions on Russian oil.

 Why gas price matters